-The scrubby hillsides and lush paddocks of Mole Creek conceal a hidden underworld of sinkholes and cave systems, as do the lives of the characters in Katherine Johnson’s award-winning novel The Better Son, which are riddled with secrets, lies and half-truths.
-As Squid reflects, “secrets and lies were the bedrock of the town” and the “core of all the misfortune that had befallen them”.
+The scrubby hillsides and lush paddocks of Mole Creek conceal a hidden underworld of sinkholes and cave systems, as do the lives of the characters in Katherine Johnson’s award-winning novel The Better Son, also riddled with secrets, lies and half-truths.
+As Squid reflects, “Secrets and lies were the bedrock of the town”.
+And the “core of all the misfortune that had befallen them”.

 Told through the voices and thoughts of Kip and Squid, the central narrative of The Better Son explores Kip’s heavy childhood secret and his quest to bring his brother home.
 But the novel also uncovers other secrets within the family and wider community, and it occurs to the young Kip there are “more secrets in the world than people”.